jergra/squid-ai-app/README.md

 dev/squid-ai-app

-from tutorial:
+modification of tutorial:
 Full Stack AI Web App Tutorial (TypeScript/React/AI/LLMs) https://www.youtube.com/watch?v=kel893RIvHA

 by Tech With Tim

 This is a trip-planning app with a frontend/backend and AI integration using Squid AI.
+React, Vite, typescript.
+Clerk authentication has been added.

 local start:
   npm run start